Designing Resilient Linear Driftless Systems: Control synthesis

 Theorem \ref{thm:u_driftless} gives an intuitive validation of the work developed in the previous sections.
 Indeed, we established that resilient reachability implies $F \succ 0$.
 From Theorem \ref{thm:u_driftless}, we see that such a condition is indeed sufficient to build a control law of the form \eqref{eq:control_law}.

 The positive definiteness of $F$ brings two results.
 The part $BB^\top \succ 0$ guarantees the existence of $u$.
-But $BB^\top$ is more than just positive definite, in fact $BB^\top \succ CC^\top$ with a slight abuse of notation.
+But $BB^\top$ is more than just positive definite, in fact $BB^\top \succ CC^\top$.
 This relation ensures that $u$ of the form \eqref{eq:control_law} remains within the bounds of $U$ even when $w$ is maximal.

-We finally return to a general linear system \eqref{eq:ODE} with drift.
-We will show that the same control law as in the driftless case can be used if the natural dynamics $\dot{x} = Ax$ are not overly unstable.
-The intuition is that the magnitude of $u$ exceeds $w$, and that excess of magnitude can be used to counteract instability to a certain extent.
-We formalize our intuition in Theorem \ref{thm:u_drift}.
-First, let us introduce the set
+We finally return to the general linear system \eqref{eq:ODE}.
+We will show that a control law similar to \eqref{eq:control_law} can be used if matrix $A$ is not overly unstable.
+The intuition is that the magnitude of $u$ in excess of $w$ can be used to counteract instability of $A$ to a certain extent.
+We formalize our intuition below.